clulab/tomcat-text/message_specs/header/header.md

 # Datatype: chat_analysis_message.header

-Structure of the chat_analysis_message.header datatype
+All messages will start with a header stating the UTC time of the message, the software version, and the message type.

 ## TOPIC